zo3f/pokemon_app/README.md

 3. Make a single page user interface with React
 4. Improve Web Application Security dealing with misconfigurations and hardening

+_The items above are the next learning goals and are not fully implemented yet._

 ### Finished
-1. Integrated a simple UX-design with only the necessary components to play a ROM with the JS emulator (20-11-2025)
+1. Integrated a simple UX-design with only the necessary components to play a ROM with the JS emulator.
+(20-11-2025)
 2. Added a basic EmulatorJS-powered GBA player so you can upload a `.gba` ROM and play it in the browser.
+(18-12-2025)
+3. Updated the main page to a modern single-page, React-inspired layout with an EmulatorJS play area and improved UX styling.
+(18-12-2025)

 ### How to Run
 1. From the project root, run `node server.js`.